The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 A theory of time symmetric action-at-a-distance electrodynamic interactions between length elements along the worldlines of the particles has been proposed by Fokker \cite{fokker} as early as 1929.
 The corresponding effective segments of infinitesimal length (\lq\lq entsprechenden effektiven Elementen\rq\rq), who have the important property that their end points are connected by light signals, enter the expression of the Fokker action in a totally symmetric manner, with no distinction between source and test particles.
 This leads to the conservation of four-momentum, most clearly stated by Wheeler and Feynman: \lq\lq The impulse communicated to $a$ over the portion $d\alpha$ of its world line via retarded forces, for example, from the stretch $d\beta$ of the world line of $b$ is equal in magnitude and opposite in sign to the impulse transfer from $a$ to $b$ via advanced forces over the same world line intervals ({\it equality of action and reaction}).\rq\rq \ \cite{Wheeler1949} Their algebraic reformulation of Fokker's theory, making use of Dirac delta functions, was demonstrated to be equivalent to classical electrodynamics.
 Unfortunately, since Wheeler and Feynman have assumed that the Dirac delta function is non-zero in just one point, the geometrical insight that we are looking for was lost.
 In order to safeguard our geometrical intuition, we assume instead that the Dirac delta function is non-zero inside an infinitesimal interval \cite{Amaku2021RBEF, galeriu2023}.

-To make further progress, we recall an observation made by Olivier Costa de Beauregard \cite{costa}, an isomorphism that was independently rediscovered in Ref. \cite{galeriuAAAD}: The equations of motion of a relativistic point particle are similar to the equations describing a classical elastic string in static equilibrium.
-We can think of the worldline of a particle as an elastic string at rest in spacetime.
+Another important observation is that, unlike in our theory, Fokker \cite{fokker} and Wheeler and Feynman \cite{Wheeler1949} do not implement \lq\lq the parallel condition\rq\rq, but keep each of the individual retarded and advanced four-forces orthogonal to the four-velocity of the particle on which they act uppon.